 Add cooked ravioli, one at a time, to the pan and gently spoon the sauce over and around to heat through.

 Serve immediately, garnished with the roasted vegetables and freshly grated Romano cheese.

 For Roasted Autumnal Vegetables

-In separate bowls, (to keep the beets from bleeding into the other vegetables) toss each of the vegetables in a little olive oil and salt and pepper.
-Spread them out in a single layer on a baking sheet (it may take 2 baking sheets, depending on how many vegetables you're roasting) and cook until the yams are tender and the Brussels sprouts are crispy on the edges, about 15 minutes.
+In separate bowls, (to keep the beets from bleeding into the other vegetables) toss each vegetable in a little olive oil and salt and pepper.
+Spread in a single layer on a baking sheet and cook until yams are tender and Brussels sprouts are crispy on the edges, about 15 minutes.